FilippoPisello/PandasSpread/readme.md

   - The coordinates of the cells at the top left and bottom right of the index, described by a list containing two lists of int of lent two.
 Each of the sub-lists identifies a spreadsheet cell.
 The first number is the column index, while the second one is the row number.
 - **self.body_coordinates**: [[int, int], [int, int]]
   - The coordinates of the cells at the top left and bottom right of the body, described by a list containing two lists of int of lent two.
 Each of the sub-lists identifies a spreadsheet cell.
 The first number is the column index, while the second one is the row number.
-- **self.header**: [str, ...]
+- **self.header**: SpreadsheetElement object
-  - A list of str where each str is a cell belonging to the header.
-Each cell is a pair formed by the column letter and the row number, like "A1".
+  - An object which allows to access various header's properties.
+More on these objects at point 4.
-- **self.index**: [str, ...]
+- **self.index**: SpreadsheetElement object
-  - A list of str where each str is a cell belonging to the index.
-Each cell is a pair formed by the column letter and the row number, like "A1".
+  - An object which allows to access various index's properties.
+More on these objects at point 4.
-- **self.body**: [str, ...]
+- **self.body**: SpreadsheetElement object
-  - A list of str where each str is a cell belonging to the body.
-Each cell is a pair formed by the column letter and the row number, like "A1".
+  - An object which allows to access various body's properties.
+More on these objects at point 4.
-- **self.table**: [str, ...]
+- **self.table**: SpreadsheetElement object
-  - A list of str where each str is a cell belonging to the table.
-Each cell is a pair formed by the column letter and the row number, like "A1".
+  - An object which allows to access various table's properties.
+More on these objects at point 4.

 These can be found in tier 1.1 in the code base.

 ## 3.4.
 Methods
 This section just includes the methods which are meant to be accessed by the user, thus of tier 1.2.
-For further info on the methods of lower tiers, please consult their docstrings.
+For further info on the methods of lower tiers, please consult directly their docstrings.

 ### 3.4.1. column()
 Returns the list of cells making up a column in the form ["A1", "A2", ...].